Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 By default, CometBFT comes with a configuration that needs to be adapted to the network you want to join.
 To proceed, open the configuration file located at `cometbft/config/config.toml` (if generated as explained in this documentation) and edit the configuration file.
 The configuration file is described in the [official CometBFT documentation](https://docs.cometbft.com/main/references/config/config.toml).
-You introduce below the most interesting parameters to edit below:
+We introduce you below the most interesting parameters to edit below:

 <HighlightedToml
 highlights={[